 The Short Queens New York Ghetto Story

-The northern section of the borough has many different ethnic groups from the West Indies and multiple cultures from different Latin and Asian countries, all living in the same neighborhoods of the Queens New York ghetto as many came during the 1980s.
+The northern section of Queens has many different ethnic groups which includes West Indians and multiple cultures from different Latin and Asian backgrounds, all living within the same neighborhoods of the Queens New York ghetto as many came during the 1980s.

-Astoria, only minutes away from Manhattan, is a large area with multiple ethnic backgrounds and is well known for the housing projects of Queensbridge, Ravenswood, and the AQ Projects.
-Astoria is a community that has multiple races and ethnic groups living in the neighborhood.
+Astoria, only minutes away from Manhattan, is a large area with multiple ethnic backgrounds and is well known for the Queens New York projects of Queensbridge, Ravenswood and the AQ Projects.

-In the area of Elmhurst, Jackson Heights, and Corona is the legendary apartment complex of Lefrak City, as well as past and current affiliations of Always Bangin’ Kingz, Netas, Trinitarios and other Hispanic affiliations throughout the neighborhoods.
+In the area of Elmhurst, Jackson Heights and Corona is the legendary apartment complex of Lefrak City, as well the past and current Queens New York gangs of Always Bangin’ Kingz, Netas, Trinitarios and other Hispanic affiliations throughout the neighborhoods.

 One of New York City’s most legendary neighborhoods is Far Roc (Far Rockaway), right next to Edgemere and Arverne, home to numerous Queens New York projects.

 *Note: All information is provided through people of the community, outside sources, and research.
 Some information might not be current and/or 100% accurate.